I Want To...

 3: Now we are entering a gray zone.
 A BI-RADS score of 3 means that your mammogram is probably normal but that there’s an approximately 2 percent chance of cancer.
 You’ll be asked to follow-up with a repeat mammogram in six months.
 And if you have a family or personal history of breast cancer, the radiologist may opt to do more tests now rather than wait.

-4: This score means that the findings on your mammogram are suspicious and that there is an approximately 20 percent to 35 percent chance that a breast cancer is present.
+4: This score means that the findings on your mammogram are suspicious.
 To make a diagnosis, the doctors will need to perform a biopsy to get a small tissue sample.
 More than 90 percent of women with a BI-RADS score of 4 can have a core biopsy performed without the need for general anesthesia or an incision in the breast.
 At our Breast Center, if a biopsy is warranted they are commonly performed the same day the mammogram is read.
 Nationally, the rate of open excisional biopsies is much higher than necessary.
 Our rate is very low; more than 90 percent of biopsies done here are core biopsies.

 5: This score means that your mammogram results are highly suspicious, with a 95 percent chance of breast cancer.
 You will need to have a biopsy for diagnosis.
 Talk to your doctors about what course of action to take.